 - Classes are free (no cost) but students are encouraged to purchase a textbook which costs $20-25 (this is not a requirement).

 - Classes are small in size and emphasize the following four skill areas: conversation (listening/speaking), reading, writing, and grammar.

 - No childcare is provided, so please make other arrangements for the care of children.
 Children are not allowed in or outside of the classroom.

 - Fall Session: September to early December

 - (Break: 3-4 week break for Christmas and New Year)

-- Spring Session: early January to the middle of May
+- Spring Session: early January to the end of April or early May

 - (No Summer classes)